Luphen1/Luphen1/README.md

 - [CAR-DATASET-PORTFOLIO-PROJECT]
 (#CAR-DATASET-PORTFOLIO-PROJECT):
-Excel - Data cleaning to check if there are missing values and duplicate records MYSQL - Data Analysis
+	Excel - Used for data cleaning to check for missing values and duplicate records across the spreadsheet to enhance data integrity.
+	MySQL - Utilized for enhancing the dataset for data manipulation and data structure.
-Power BI - Creating Reports
+	Power BI - Employed for creating dynamic dashboard reports.

-The analysis results are summarized as follows;
+The analysis results are summarized as follows:

-1.Toyota brand has more Mileage for each year of production
+1. Toyota brand has higher mileage for each year of production.

-2.The price difference between the most expensive and cheapest car is $17000
+2. The price difference between the most expensive and cheapest car is $17,000.

-3.There should be more production of cars in los angeles while dallas has the most profitable production
+3. There should be more production of cars in Los Angeles, while Dallas has the most profitable production.

-4.Hyundai brand car are way more profitable car
+4. Hyundai brand cars are significantly more profitable.

-5.High production of white cars would be a plus and generate more money for the company
+5. High production of white cars would be advantageous and generate more revenue for the company.

-6.Hyundai has more coefficient variation of car brand
+6. Hyundai has a higher coefficient of variation among car brands.

-7.Production of honda and ford car in 2017 and 2018, Generate more sales in those stated year
+7. Production of Honda and Ford cars in 2017 and 2018 generated more sales in those years.

-Based on my analysis, I recommend the following actions;
+Based on my analysis, I recommend the following actions:

 🚗 💻